MadameSardine/bowling/README.md

 ### Spares

-The player has a spare if the knocks down all 10 pins with the two roles of a frame.
-The bonus for that frame is the number of pins knocked down by the next roll (first role of next frame).
+The player has a spare if the knocks down all 10 pins with the two rolls of a frame.
+The bonus for that frame is the number of pins knocked down by the next roll (first roll of next frame).

 ### 10th frame